Frequently Asked Questions

 Why do you ask for a letter of refusal from a bank?
 And what happens if I can’t get one?

 Fredericks is not in competition with banks.
 If you are able to secure bank finance you should do so – it will almost certainly be cheaper.
 If you explain to the bank why you need a letter of refusal they will usually oblige.
-You will be asked to sign to confirm that you have been refused before your loan can be drawn down.
+Alternatively, you will be asked to sign to confirm that you have been refused before your loan can be drawn down.

 What can I use my business loan for?